125th Fighter Squadron: Modern era

-125th Expeditionary Fighter Squadron - General Dynamics F-16C Block 42D Fighting Falcon, AF Ser.
-No. 88-0539, prepares to take off from Balad AB, Iraq, on 30 Sep 2008.
+125th Expeditionary Fighter Squadron F-16C Fighting Falcon prepares to take off from Balad AB, Iraq, on 30 Sep 2008 (Note: Aircraft is General Dynamics F-16C Block 42D Fighting Falcon, serial 88-0539.)

 Early in the 1990s with the declared end of the Cold War and the continued decline in military budgets, the Air Force restructured to meet changes in strategic requirements, decreasing personnel, and a smaller infrastructure.
-The 138th adopted the new USAF "Objective Organization" in early 1992, with the word "tactical" being eliminated from its designation and becoming the 138th Fighter Group.
+The 138th Group adopted the new USAF "Objective Organization" in early 1992, with the word "tactical" being eliminated from its designation and becoming the 138th Fighter Group.
 Tactical Air Command was inactivated on 1 June, being replaced by the new Air Combat Command (ACC).

 The 125th Fighter Squadron flew A-7D's until 1993 when it began to receive Block 42 F-16C/D Fighting Falcons, replacing the venerable A-7D in the attack roles.
-Most of these aircraft came from the 51st Fighter Wing, Osan Air Base, South Korea and the 20th Fighter Wing, Shaw AFB, South Carolina, which units' were trading in Block 42 for more advanced F-16s.
+Most of these aircraft came from the 51st Fighter Wing, Osan Air Base, South Korea and the 20th Fighter Wing, Shaw Air Force Base, South Carolina, which units' were trading in Block 42 for more advanced F-16s.
 The 125th, although an Air National Guard unit, which were mostly tasked with air defense of US mainland, was tasked with a conventional attack mission.
 This was already the case in the A-7D and even in the F-100 era.
 The squadron was one of the first Air National Guard units to be equipped with the Low Altitude Navigation and Targeting Infrared for Night, or LANTIRN system to be able to illuminate their own ground targets.
 At the time of conversion this unit was one of the most advanced within the Air National Guard.

-125th Expeditionary Fighter Squadron – General Dynamics F-16C Block 42D Fighting Falcon 88-0539 arrives in Iraq on 4 October 2011.
-The squadron deployed in support of Operation New Dawn.
+125th Expeditionary Fighter Squadron F-16C Fighting Falcon arrives in Iraq on 4 October 2011 (Note: Aircraft is General Dynamics F-16C Block 42D Fighting Falcon, serial 88-0539.
+The squadron deployed in support of Operation New Dawn.)